Upon arrival

 Camping in winter: the essential accessories for your caravan

-Flickr CC - Mathieu Hubert
+©Flickr CC - Mathieu Hubert

-Flickr CC - Mathieu Hubert
+©Flickr CC - Mathieu Hubert

 Those who love snowy slopes and take their caravans into the mountains know that they need some special accessories.
 For the others, winter is here too...
 These few accessories will help you to better face the cold.

-Winter tyres
+Winter tyres for the towing vehicle

-As soon as the temperature drops below 7°C, winter tyres provide much more safety than traditional tyres.
-The laminated and more heavily treaded structure of winter tyres, combined with soft compounds that work over a wide temperature range, provides much better grip in difficult conditions (mud, snow, etc.) and reduces the risk of aquaplaning.
-Whatever your vehicle (front-wheel drive, rear-wheel drive or all-wheel drive), snow tyres should always be fitted on all four wheels, to guarantee greater driving safety, both when braking and manoeuvring.
+Whatever your vehicle (front-wheel drive, rear-wheel drive or all-wheel drive), it is recommended that winter tyres be fitted to all four wheels of the towing vehicle, to guarantee greater driving safety, both when braking and manoeuvring.
 These tyres must have the same load index characteristics as summer tyres (the maximum speed index may be reduced, simply take this into account when driving).
 Note also that it is much more practical to have specific rims for each set of tyres, as this avoids the costs of mounting, dismounting and balancing.

-Lock defroster
+Lock defroster/de-icer

 If not for the car, where your central locking system will certainly not jam, this de-icer (50 ml can) could well be useful for the lock on the caravan entrance door or the gas box.